nosqlbench/nosqlbench/activitytype-cql/src/main/resources/activities/cql-keyvalue.md

 population are replaced with new values which never repeat.
 During the main phase, random partitions are selected for upsert, with row values never repeating.

-## Workload Sequence

-1. schema - Initialize the schema.
-2. rampup - Load data according to the data set size.
-3. main - Run the workload

 ## Operations

 ### insert (rampup, main)